 A fixed amount (for example, \$20) you pay for a covered health care service.
 You usually have to pay your copay to the provider at the time you get health care.
 The amount can vary by the type of covered health care service.
 Usually, once you have paid your copay, this Plan pays the rest of the covered expenses.
+For example, each time you go to a specialist, a \$20 copay applies.

-Your medical copays apply to your medical out-of pocket limits (see page B-24), and your prescription drug copays count toward your prescription drug out-of-pocket limits (see page B-36).
+Your medical and prescription drug copays apply to your out-of pocket limits (see page C-2 and see page C-9).

-You can get more information about your medical and prescription drug copays in the appropriate section of this SPD.
+You can get more information about your medical and prescription drug copays, or any applicable dental or vision copays in the appropriate section of this SPD.
 (See the beginning of the SPD for the table of contents.)